Task 5: Language

 - The Primary language is the document’s main language.

-- Additional languages is used for individual passages in languages that are not the primary language.
+- Further languages is used for individual passages in languages that are not the primary language.

 - The dialog also shows the percentage value for the portions of the document for which each language has been configured.